eli-lozano/Angular-Homes-MFE/README.md

   `npm install -g @angular/cli`

-- Clone this branch to your local machine
+- Clone this repo to your local machine

-  `git clone -b homes-app-start git@github.com:angular/codelabs.git homes-app`
+  `git clone git@github.com:eli-lozano/Homes-MFE.git`

 - Once the code has been downloaded

   `cd homes-app`

-- Install the depencies
+- Install the dependencies

   `npm install`